-SPONSORED — Start talking about PDFs too excitedly and it’s not implausible that some of your audience may nod off.
+SPONSORED -- Start talking about PDFs too excitedly and some of your audience may nod off.
 Yet PDFs remain critical to many organisations’ workflows and not everybody’s napping.
-With over 15,000 downloads daily, opensource company iText — which specialises in PDF software for large enterprises — boasts a mighty 125 million users globally.
+With over 15,000 downloads daily, opensource company iText -- which specialises in PDF software for large enterprises -- boasts a mighty 125 million users globally.
 Investors are paying attention too: an investment vehicle of Peter Thiel – PayPal investor, Palantir co-founder, first external investor in Facebook and a man with a notorious nose for an investment opportunity – has thrown his considerable weight behind the Belgian company via Crescendo Equity Partners.

 iText offers a core PDF software library under the AGPL license, with commercial licensing for customers that do not wish to comply with AGPL and want to keep their source code private.
 Its software is used by everyone from banks to governments; utilities to multinational consultancies.
 So why is the appetite for server-based PDF generation so strong?
 How do you innovate on top of such a well-established document standard?
 And what’s driving iText’s surging growth (it grew at over 50% during its last quarter).

 The Stack’s Ed Targett sat down with iText CEO Gary Fry to learn more about a critical yet often overlooked part of the B2B world; hear about iText’s flurry of recent patents; and get a preview of its new enterprise products as the company sharpens its focus on adding value for customers looking to do more with their data.

 “Gary, for those new to the company, what is iText?”